feathersjs/docs/guides/step-by-step/preliminaries.md

 This however is not a requirement and we suggest you first just read through the guide.
-You can always the install the examples later if you want to work with them.
+You can always install the examples later if you want to work with them.

 ## Install Node

 [Node](https://nodejs.org/en/) is a server platform which runs JavaScript.
-Its lightweight and efficient.
+It's lightweight and efficient.
 It has the largest ecosystem of open source libraries in the world.

 - [Default install.](https://nodejs.org/en/)